KaiReidCasey/Portfolio/README.md

-# Rough portfolio of my work:
+# Portfolio of my work:

 Work done as a part of a heavily collaborative small team at a previous place of employment: acmepayment.com

-Website: kaireidcasey.com
+Personal website: kaireidcasey.com

 Codepen.io: https://codepen.io/kaireidcasey